chrper80/Milestone-project2/README.md

     * Scroll down to the footer and test all the items, make sure everything opens in new windows

 Result: everything works as intended.

+### Manual testing on desktop

+* Go to Home
+    * Test all the menu items by clicking and hovering over them
+    * Hover over the menu items to see that the state changes
+    * Scroll to the bottom and test all the icons by hovering and clicking, make sure everything opens in a new window

+* Go to About
+    * Test all the menu items by clicking and hovering over them
+    * Hover over all the paragraphs to see the other paragraphs fade and some changes occur on the paragraph you are hovering over
+    * Scroll to the footer and test all the icons by hovering and clicking, make sure everything opens in a new window

+* Go to Workplaces
+    * Test all the menu items by clicking and hovering over them
+    * Click the button on all the cards, more text should be revealed, the text on the button should change to "Show Less"
+    * Press the buttons again and see the text hide and the text on the button should change back to "Read More"
+    * Hover over all buttons and see a change of state
+    * When pressing the buttons, make sure also that only one card opens
+    * Scroll to the bottom and test all the icons by hovering and clicking, make sure everything opens in a new window

+* Go to Testimonials
+    * Test all the menu items by clicking and hovering over them
+    * Click the button on all the cards, more text should be revealed, the text on the button should change to "Show Less"
+    * Press the buttons again and see the text hide and the text on the button should change back to "Read More"
+    * Hover over all buttons and see a change of state
+    * When pressing the buttons, make sure also that only one card opens
+    * Scroll to the bottom and test all the icons by hovering and clicking, make sure everything opens in a new window

+* Go to CV
+    *